carbocation/interpose/README.md

 interpose
 =========

-Interpose is a minimalist net/http middleware for golang.
+Interpose is a minimalist net/http middleware framework for golang.
 It uses http.Handler as its core unit of functionality, minimizing complexity and maximizing inter-operability with other middleware frameworks.

+All that it does is manage middleware.
+It comes with nothing baked in.
+You bring your own router, etc. See below for some well-baked examples.

 Because of its reliance on the net/http standard, Interpose is out-of-the-box compatible with the Gorilla framework, goji, nosurf, and many other frameworks and standalone middleware.

-A goal of the project is also to create adaptors so that non-http.Handler compliant middleware can still be used.
-As an example of this, an adaptor for Negroni middleware is available, making any middleware that is Negroni compliant also Interpose compliant.
+Many projects claim to be http.Handler-compliant but actually just use http.Handlers to create a more complicated/less compatible abstraction.
+Therefore, a goal of the project is also to create adaptors so that non-http.Handler compliant middleware can still be used.
+As an example of this, an adaptor for Negroni middleware is available, making **any middleware that is Negroni compliant also Interpose compliant**.

 To use, first: